 While these approaches provide valuable insights, they rely on context-specific simplifications that limit their generality.
-Moreover, they exploit definitions of \gls{nf} grating lobes that heuristically extend that of their \gls{ff} counterparts, inherently lacking a formal theoretical foundation in the \gls{nf}.
-Indeed, the \gls{ff} grating lobes are characterized by three \emph{equivalent} definitions: \begin{enumerate} \item Secondary lobes with the same amplitude as the main lobe. \item The effect of pairs of distinct locations (or angles) producing identical steering signals (up to a phase constant). \item The effect of locations yielding signals affected by spatial aliasing. \end{enumerate} In the \gls{nf}, the first two definitions rarely (and presumably never) occur because the \gls{nf}’s non-linear phase structure prevents exact repetitions of steering signals.
-This is observed in~\cite{li_near_field_2023, lu_tutorial_2024, zhang_near_field_2025} and in the \glspl{af} numerically computed in our paper.
-In contrast, defining the grating lobes as spatial \emph{aliasing artifacts} remains formally valid in the \gls{nf} regime.
-By building our analysis upon this definition, we define a framework that is both theoretically grounded in the structural origins of grating lobes and directly consistent with established \gls{ff} conventions.
+Moreover, they exploit definitions of \gls{nf} grating lobes that heuristically \rev{extend those used in the \gls{ff} regime}, thereby inherently lacking a formal theoretical foundation in the \gls{nf} regime. \rev{In the \gls{ff} regime, grating lobes admits} three \emph{equivalent} definitions: \begin{enumerate} \item Secondary lobes with the same amplitude as the main lobe. \item The effect of pairs of distinct locations (or angles) that produce identical steering signals up to a constant phase shift. \item The effect of locations yielding discrete steering signals affected by spatial aliasing. \end{enumerate} In the \gls{nf}, the first two definitions rarely (and presumably never) occur because the non-linear phase structure prevents exact repetitions of steering signals.
+This behavior is observed in~\cite{li_near_field_2023, lu_tutorial_2024, zhang_near_field_2025} and in the \glspl{af} numerically computed in our paper. \rev{By contrast}, defining the grating lobes as spatial \emph{aliasing artifacts} remains formally valid in the \gls{nf} regime. \rev{Building upon this definition, we develop} a framework that is both theoretically grounded in the structural origins of grating lobes and directly consistent with established \gls{ff} conventions.

-Our novel framework offers the key advantage of determining grating lobe properties without requiring the challenging derivation of closed-form expressions for the \gls{af}.
-Exploiting a \emph{spatial frequency-domain} representation of signals, we are able to track the set of locations that generates the spectral folding associated with visible grating lobes in the \gls{af}.
-Moreover, the abstract geometric formulation of our methodology enables its applicability to a wide range of various array topologies.
+Our novel framework provides the key advantage of determining grating lobe properties without requiring the challenging derivation of closed-form expressions for the \gls{af}.
+Exploiting a \emph{spatial frequency-domain} representation of signals, \rev{we can identify the set of locations} that generates the spectral folding associated with visible grating lobes in the \gls{af}.
+Furthermore, the abstract geometric formulation of our methodology enables its applicability to a wide range of array topologies.